Peak hour №1 01.12.1994 (1994)

 Eduard Karamov is a leading specialist in the study of the human immunodeficiency virus (AIDS).

-Karamov's laboratory was the first in the USSR, and then in Russia, to engage in the detection of the virus (since 1985).
+Karamov's laboratory was the first in the USSR, and then in Russia, to begin detecting the virus (since 1985).

-A topic is raised about the possible artificial origin of the virus.
+The topic of the possible artificial origin of the virus is raised.

-The scientist speaks of several theories of the origin of the virus and its subsequent mutations.
+The scientist talks about several theories of the origin of the virus and its subsequent mutations.

-Participants of the program discuss the case of AIDS infection in Elista through untreated medical instruments.
+The participants of the program discuss a case of children being infected with AIDS in Elista through medical instruments that were not properly treated.

-Later, incidents were registered in Rostov, Stavropol, Volgograd.
+Later, incidents were registered in Rostov, Stavropol, and Volgograd.

-The scientist considers the existing measures to prevent the fight against HIV inadequate.
+The scientist believes that existing measures to prevent the fight against HIV are insufficient.

-Explains how the virus spreads and what precautions should be taken to prevent infection.
+He explains the ways in which the virus spreads and what precautions must be taken to prevent infection.

-Indicates the existing deficiencies and disagreements in the legislative sphere on this issue.
+He points out the existing shortcomings and disagreements in the legislative sphere on this issue.